DiceNameIsMy/vut-itu/docs/Report.md

 #### Screen: `Onboarding`

 Onboarding screen to give an overview of the application's capabilities.
+It's shown only once, unless user clears out the application storage.

 #### Screen: `List of trips`

-TODO: Explain
+A screen to show all trips that a user has.
+He can:

+- Make an inline editaion of its name
+- Open a `Trip detail` screen for his trips

 #### Screen: `Trip detail`

-TODO: Add intro?
+A screen that includes 2 data representations: On a map with markers, and in form of a list.
+Change in one of these would result in updating the other.
+User can:

-- Button to return to `List of trips` screen
+- Press a button to return to `List of trips` screen
-- Button to open settings
+- Press a button to open settings
-- An interactive map with a route to be taken
+- Use an interactive map with a route to be taken
     - When user zooms in to a place/city, map changes mode & transforms to `Place/city` screen
-- Search widget to find, browse, and add places/cities to a trip
+- Use search widget to find, browse, and add places/cities to a trip.
-- Editable date fields to configure when trip takes place, how many days are to be spent at each place/city, and when trip ends.
+- Utilize editable date fields to configure when trip takes place, how many days are to be spent at each place/city, and when trip ends.
-- Editable, extendable, and reorderable list of places/cities to visit
+- Utilize an editable, extendable, and reorderable list of places/cities to visit
-- Widget to open a detailed screen of a place/city to visit

 #### Screen: `Place/city`